- Barre chords

 We’ll continue on to learn the guitar chords in I’m Yours.
 As I mentioned, we’ll be using a few barre chords in this cover of the song, so get your barre grip ready.
 The song uses a popular chord progression, the I-V-vi-IV chord sequence.
 We’ll be in the key of B, so your chords will be B, F#, G#m, E. Of course if you want to sound like the original, just find the barre chords 1 octave higher, and play everything there.

-Once we practice changing in between the chords, we’ll learn a reggae style strumming pattern which goes nicely with I’m Yours.
+Once we practice changing in between the chords, we’ll learn a reggae-style strumming pattern which goes nicely with I’m Yours.
 While strumming, aim for the higher strings, you don't really want the lower strings ringing.
-Our reggae strumming pattern will emphasise the back beats, so beats 2 and 4 of each bar, using abrupt, yet soft stabs, and muting all other strums.
+Our reggae strumming pattern will emphasize the backbeats, so beats 2 and 4 of each bar, using abrupt, yet soft stabs, and muting all other strums.
 You’ll see what I’m talking about in the video, it’s hard to describe in writing.

-You’ll be using these chords and strumming pattern for the verse, and for the bridge as well.
+You’ll be using these chords and strumming patterns for the verse, and for the bridge as well.
 There will be slight variations, and we’ll even throw in an extra chord for good measure.

 I'm Yours song details